sage-code/maj/alphabet.md

 A syllable ...:

 * can start with vowel or consonant
-* can not start with a strong diphthong
+* can be a single vowel or a diphthong
 * can have a nucleus formed from one or two vowels
 * can have a coda formed with one or two consonants